-- (a) In passing upon Variances, the Board of Adjustment shall consider all technical evaluations, all relevant factors, all standards specified in other sections of this ordinance, and the: - 1.
-Danger that materials allowed to be placed in the floodway as a result of the Variance may be swept onto other lands to the injury of others during a Community Base Flood; - 2.
-Danger to life and property due to flooding or erosion damage from a Community Base Flood; - 3.
-Susceptibility of the proposed facility and its contents to flood damage and the effect of such damage during the Community Base Flood; - 4.
+- (a) In passing upon variances, the board of adjustment shall consider all technical evaluations, all relevant factors, all standards specified in other sections of this chapter, and the: - Danger that materials allowed to be placed in the floodway as a result of the variance may be swept onto other lands to the injury of others during a community base flood; - 2.
+Danger to life and property due to flooding or erosion damage from a community base flood; - 3.
+Susceptibility of the proposed facility and its contents to flood damage and the effect of such damage during the community base flood; - 4.
 Importance of the services provided by the proposed facility to the community; - 5.
 Necessity to the facility of a waterfront location, where applicable; - 6.
-Availability of alternative locations, not subject to flooding or erosion damage during a Community Base Flood, for the proposed use; - 7.
-Compatibility of the proposed use with existing and anticipated Development; - 8.
-Relationship of the proposed use to the Mecklenburg County Floodplain Management Guidance Document, Mecklenburg County Hazard Mitigation Plans, the Mecklenburg County Greenway Plan, and any other adopted land use plans for that area; - 9.
-Safety of access to the property in times of a Community Base Flood for ordinary and emergency vehicles. - 10.
-Expected heights, velocity, duration, rate of rise and sediment transport of the floodwaters during a Community Base Flood expected at the site; and
+Availability of alternative locations, not subject to flooding or erosion damage during a community base flood, for the proposed use; - 7.
+Compatibility of the proposed use with existing and anticipated development; - 8.
+Relationship of the proposed use to the Mecklenburg County Floodplain Management Guidance Document, Mecklenburg County Hazard Mitigation Plans, the Mecklenburg County Greenway Plan, and any other adopted land use plans for that area;

-- 11. Costs of providing governmental services during and after flood events, including maintenance and repair of public utilities and facilities, such as sewer, gas, electrical and water systems and streets and bridges. - (b) A written report addressing each of the above factors shall be submitted with the application for a Variance. - (c) Upon consideration of the factors listed above and the purposes of this ordinance, the Board of Adjustment may attach such conditions to the granting of Variances as it deems necessary to further the purposes of this ordinance. - (d) Variances may be issued for the repair or rehabilitation of Historic Structures upon the determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as a Historic Structure and the Variance is the minimum necessary to preserve the historic character and design of the structure. - (e) functionally dependent facilities if determined to meet the definition as stated in Article II of this ordinance, provided provisions of Article VI have been satisfied, and such facilities are protected by methods that minimize flood damages during the base flood and create no additional threats to public safety; or - (f) any other type of development, provided it meets the requirements of this Section.
+- 9. Safety of access to the property in times of a community base flood for ordinary and emergency vehicles: - 10.
+Expected heights, velocity, duration, rate of rise and sediment transport of the floodwaters during a community base flood expected at the site; and - Costs of providing governmental services during and after flood events, including maintenance and repair of public utilities and facilities, such as sewer, gas, electrical and water systems and streets and bridges. - (b) A written report addressing each of the above factors shall be submitted with the application for a variance. - (c) Upon consideration of the factors listed above and the purposes of this chapter, the board of adjustment may attach such conditions to the granting of variances as it deems necessary to further the purposes of this chapter. - (d) Variances may be issued for the repair or rehabilitation of historic structures upon the determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure. - (e) Functionally dependent facilities if determined to meet the definition as stated in article II of this chapter, provided provisions of article VI have been satisfied, and such facilities are protected by methods that minimize flood damages during the base flood and create no additional threats to public safety; or - (f) Any other type of development, provided it meets the requirements of this section.

-Section 9-86.
-Conditions for Variances.
+Sec.
+9-86. - Conditions for variances.

-- (a) Variances shall not be issued when the Variance will make the structure in violation of other Federal, State, or local laws, regulations, or ordinances. - (b) Variances shall not be issued within any designated Floodway if the Variance would result in any increase in flood levels during the Community and/or FEMA Base Flood discharge unless the requirements of 9-102, (e) are met. - (c) Variances shall only be issued upon a determination that the Variance is the minimum necessary, considering the flood hazard, to afford relief. - (d) Variances shall only be issued prior to approval of a Floodplain Development Permit.
+- (a) Variances shall not be issued when the variance will make the structure in violation of other federal, state, or local laws, regulations, or ordinances. - (b) Variances shall not be issued within any designated floodway if the variance would result in any increase in flood levels during the community and/or FEMA base flood discharge unless the requirements of section 9-102(e) are met. - (c) Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief. - (d) Variances shall only be issued prior to approval of a floodplain development permit.

-Section 9-87.
-Standards for Granting Variance.
+Sec.
+9-87. - Standards for granting variance.